 Israel is a tiny country that looms large in public and academic discourse.
 The passions it evokes often present obstacles to balanced analysis and evenhanded discussion.
 In the six decades since its founding, the State of Israel has spawned a vibrant culture and a multiethnic democracy.
 It has also faced ongoing challenges and has had to grapple with complex geopolitical issues.
 An appreciation of the complexities that are Israel requires knowledge, probing analysis and dialogue across different disciplines and viewpoints.
 Through a commitment to academic rigor and interdisciplinary approaches, the Nazarian Center fosters a broad understanding of Israel and its place in the region and the world.

 The Center was established with an endowment gift from the Y&S Nazarian Family Foundation.
 The Center and Israel Studies at UCLA have also benefited greatly from the support of other donors.
-In particular, the Rosalinde and Arthur Gilbert Foundation has endowed the Rosalinde and Arthur Gilbert Foundation Chair in Israel Studies, held by Professor Arieh Saposnik since 2009.
+In particular, the Rosalinde and Arthur Gilbert Foundation has endowed the Rosalinde and Arthur Gilbert Foundation Chair in Israel Studies.